Bira/octopus-carnival/_drafts/wir-mm-4e-kobold.md

 **Dirty Tactics** (Melee 1 vs. Reflex), an encounter power which does more damage than a basic attack and immobilizes for a turn.
 On a miss, it still does half damage and slows for a turn.
-There's nothing in the dragonshield code of honor that forbids them from kicking you in the nethers.
+There's nothing in the dragonshield code of honor that forbids them from headbutting you in the nethers.

 ### Kobold Wyrmpriest (MM)